MrGramps91/Form-48-Tracker/README.md

 **UPDATE** UI_ColorRenderer - Changes made to the project are the removal of the original checkbox system in favor of a simple (Yes or No) option.
 This portion of the project is to implement the DefaultCellRenderer method into the GUI to take the 'Turned in?' col as an argument to determine the status of the users form.

 **UPDATE** 21 March 2018 UI_ColorRenderer or Gui is updated to reflect the subclass implementation of the custom renderer.
 I also added the RowColorRendere.java file that adds the beta custom cell renderer class.

+**UPDATE** 22 March 2018 UI_ColorRenderer, I updated the GUI layout, by placing the components in a (Stacke) type layout,making for (in my opinion) a better looking gui.
+A title was added above the User Input fields, and the User input fields  have nammes/lables beside them for easier recognition.
+Overall 'QOL' (Qualitly of Life) changes were made. for the RowColorRenderer file, the overall main function has been corrected.
+Now when "Yes" is checked, while the row doesn't highlight green as intended, the particular cell the user clicks yes in does.
+The current function allows for better tracking.